akovanev/DataGenerator/README.md

 `pattern`
 * for `string` defines all possible characters, e.g. "abcdefghABCFEDGH".
 Spaces will be added additionally.
-* for `set` defines all posiible values separated by comma by default.
+* for `set` defines all possible values separated by comma by default.
 * for `file` specifies the path to an existing file.
 The data are separated by comma by default.
 * for `double` specifies the output format, e.g. "0.00".
 * for `datetime` specifies the output format, e.g. "yyyy-MM-dd".